awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_EXTERNAL_SCHEMA.md

 CREATE EXTERNAL DATABASE IF NOT EXISTS
 A clause that creates an external database with the name specified by the DATABASE argument, if the specified external database doesn't exist\.
 If the specified external database exists, the command makes no changes\.
 In this case, the command returns a message that the external database exists, rather than terminating with an error\.
-CREATE EXTERNAL DATABASE IF NOT EXISTS can't be used with HIVE METASTORE\.
+You can't use CREATE EXTERNAL DATABASE IF NOT EXISTS with HIVE METASTORE\.
+To use CREATE EXTERNAL DATABASE IF NOT EXISTS with a Data Catalog enabled for AWS Lake Formation, you need `CREATE_DATABASE` permission on the Data Catalog\.

 ## Usage Notes<a name="r_CREATE_EXTERNAL_SCHEMA_usage"></a>